Wolfyxon/mixlang-concept/README.md

 - Simplicity and threading of **Lua**
 - Utilities of **GDScript**

-anto a 1 perfect language with my extra additions.
+into a 1 perfect language with my extra additions.